-Some Exotic Shorthairs can be prone to tear duct and eye problems due to the shape of their face.
+Some exotic shorthairs can be prone to tear duct and eye problems due to the shape of their face.

 Due to having Persian in their bloodlines, polycystic kidney disease may be a problem.
 It is important when selecting an Exotic that you view the parents and ask the breeder about any health problems and screening they have done (including testing the parents for PKD).

+The exotic shorthair has an easy coat to care for.
+A weekly groom is sufficient to remove loose hairs.
 Brush teeth daily with a pet toothbrush and toothpaste (don’t use human toothpaste on your cat).
 Raw chicken necks or cut up beef are also good for maintaining dental health.

-An annual veterinary health checkup is important, and once your Exotic is seven, twice a year is recommended, that way any health problems can be picked up early.
+An annual veterinary health checkup is important, and once your exotic is seven, twice a year is recommended, that way any health problems can be picked up early.
 Always consult a veterinarian for recommendations on a vaccine schedule for your exotic shorthair.

 Parasite control is important even for indoor cats.
 Treat regularly for fleas and intestinal worms.

 Are exotic shorthair cats friendly?
 Yes, the exotic is a loyal and loving breed that forms close bonds with his or her human family.